 28. A New Freedom and A New Happiness

-We had a drinking problem.
-Now we can have fun sober.
-Bill W called this the fourth dimension of existence.
+We once had drinking problems, but now we can experience joy in sobriety.
+Bill W called this the “fourth dimension of existence”:

 How dark it is before dawn!
 In reality that was the beginning of my last debauch.
 I was soon to be catapulted into what I like to call the fourth dimension of existence.
 I was to know happiness, peace, and usefulness, in a way of life that is incredibly more wonderful as time passes.